xedin/sasi/README.md

 The following are items that can be addressed in future updates but are not available in this repository or are not currently implemented.

-* The cluster must be configured to use a partition that produces `LongToken`s, e.g. `Murmur3Partitioner`. `ByteOrderedPartitioner` and `RandomPartitioner` will not work with SASI.
+* The cluster must be configured to use a partitioner that produces `LongToken`s, e.g. `Murmur3Partitioner`.
+Other existing partitioners which don't produce LongToken e.g. `ByteOrderedPartitioner` and `RandomPartitioner` will not work with SASI.
 * CQL3 tables are only supported if created with `COMPACT STORAGE` or from the CQL2/Thrift interfaces.
 * SASI indexes must be the only indexes defined for a table